getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/envelopes.md

 1. Newlines are defined as UNIX newlines, represented by `\n` and ASCII code 10.
-   If newlines are preceded with `\r`, this character is considered part of the previous payload.
-This means that `\r\n` after is allowed to produce an error.
+   If newlines are preceded with `\r`, this character is considered part of the previous line or payload and may emit an error.
 2. UUIDs are declared as 36 character strings and must contain dashes:`"12c2d058-d584-4270-9aa2-eca08bf20986"`.
 It is recommended to use UUID v4 in all cases.